tcg-digital-us/react-box-whiskers-poc/docs/source/project/development/integrate-vega-elasticsearch.rst

    the data that you provide as values.
 Note the field* ``Body Mass (g)`` *which is exactly as it is listed in our data.*

-Now, if we put it all together, we should have an empty graph that is generated with the data that we uploaded to the Elasticsearch penguins index.
+Now, if we put it all together, we should have a box-and-whiskers graph that is generated with the data that we uploaded to the Elasticsearch penguins index.

 .. code:: JSX